zama-ai/tfhe-rs/tfhe/docs/README.md

 In cryptography, a raw value is called a message (also sometimes called a cleartext), while an encoded message is called a plaintext and an encrypted plaintext is called a ciphertext.

 The idea of homomorphic encryption is that you can compute on ciphertexts while not knowing messages encrypted within them.
-A scheme is said to be _fully homomorphic_, meaning any program can be evaluated with it, if at least two of the following operations are supported ($$x$$is a plaintext and $$E[x]$$ is the corresponding ciphertext):
+A scheme is said to be _fully homomorphic_, meaning any program can be evaluated with it, if at least two of the following operations are supported ($$x$$ is a plaintext and $$E[x]$$ is the corresponding ciphertext):

 * homomorphic univariate function evaluation: $$f(E[x]) = E[f(x)]$$
 * homomorphic addition: $$E[x] + E[y] = E[x + y]$$